divonlan/genozip/docs/dual-coordinates-vcf.rst

 ============ ==================================================================================================

 The corresponding header line is:
-``##INFO=<ID=LIFTOVER,Number=4,Type=String,Description="dual-coordinates VCF: Information for lifting over the variant to laft coordinates">``
+``##INFO=<ID=LIFTOVER,Number=4,Type=String,Description="dual-coordinates VCF: Information for lifting over the variant to luft coordinates">``

 1. VCF header ##DUAL_COORDINATES key

-This key must exist for a dual coordinates file, and must contain one of the values: PRIMARY or LAFT, indicating the coordinates of the file.
+This key must exist for a dual coordinates file, and must contain one of the values: PRIMARY or LUFT, indicating the coordinates of the file.

 2. VCF header ##LIFTOVER_REJECT header key

-Exists in LAFT files only, one per variant rejected by lift over.
+Exists in LUFT files only, one per variant rejected by lift over.
 The value is the variant line as-is.

 3. INFO/LIFTREJD subfield: